I've raised some incredible children through good times and

 I wanted to protect them, but I also wanted to make sure they had a happy childhood.
 Teach them what a happy life looks like.
 I wanted them to have a healthy view of their future, but I knew the older they got, the more they saw.

+I only had one best friend in my whole life.
+Her name was Erma Ward.
+Her and her husband, Del, moved to Las Vegas.
 She knew I loved horses.
-When the girls were about ten, our family of five traveled to Vegas for a visit.
-It turned out to be my awakening.
-It wasn't my son's bloody nose, but only four of us were in the car on the long drive back to Elm Street from Wayne Newton's Arabian horse ranch in Las Vegas...
+When her daughter and mine were about ten, our family of five traveled to Vegas for a visit.
+It wasn't my son's bloody nose, but only four of us were in the car on the long drive back to Elm Street.
 That was the day I woke up.
 I wasn't the young sheltered know-nothing teenager anymore.
 I grew up.
+I became a divorced Catholic, a single mom and a free woman.
+Then... my dad died.

 When I was a girl, my family went to Knotts Berry Farm, not just for the fun of it, but to enjoy their fried chicken and Rhubard Pie.
 I took my young children there once, maybe twice

 The experience taught me a lifelong lesson.
 You can't recreate the past.
 You must go forward.
 Leave the past in the past.
 Always go forward.
 You can't change the past, but you can make the future better.
+Best lesson?
+Don't keep secrets from the ones you love.

 I am a lucky mom.
 Raising them was my responsibility, but they were amazing.
 It was Kim, Tim, Steven and the "worrier" mom.